Statuses in Latin with translation. Quotes in Latin with translation

 Amor et deliciae humani generis - love and joy of the human race

-Ars longa, Vite brevis - art is long-lived, but life (of a person) is short
+Ars longa, Vite brevis - art is long lasting, but (human) life is short

 A solis ortu usque ad occasum - from sunrise to sunset